evshary/aboutme/index.md

 # Experience
 * May.
 2018 ~ now, Senior Software Engineer at Moxa inc.
   - Developed security functions on private OS.
-    * Development of LLDP, logging.
-    * Integrated the functions developed by partners.
+    * Developed LLDP function for switch chip.
+    * Developed logging function.
     * Solved the code size issue.
   - Developed TLS connection for private network protocol.
-  - Introduced code review, CI to the team.
+  - Introduced code review, CI(Continuous Integration) to the team.
+  - Project leader of security improvement on NPort 5000 series.
 * Oct.
 2015 ~ Apr.
 2018, Software Engineer at Moxa inc.
   - Porting mbedtls to FreeRTOS on ARM MCU.
   - Candidate of Red Pig Award.
 (The internal RD award in Moxa)